Build instructions

 It is important that the file contain only one line and that the path is written with NO TRAILING FORWARD SLASH.

-Now when you use make to build the PetaLinux projects, they will be configured for offline build.
+The PetaLinux builds will then be configured for offline build.

 Launch the baremetal application (FPGA / AUBoard)

-The standalone application produced by make workspace TARGET=auboard is a camera-bring-up program that:
+The standalone application produced by ./build.sh standalone --target auboard is a camera-bring-up program that:

 • programs the on-FMC IDT 8T49N24x clock generator,